World Series of Soccer (MLS)

-2005
+History

 In 2005, Major League Soccer (MLS) began the World Series of Soccer (WSS), a series of games pitting MLS and big name international clubs against each other.
 The games took place across the United States.
-The WSS was a round robin style competition between two MLS teams: D.C.
-United and Chicago Fire as well as two European powerhouses: Chelsea of the English Premiership and Milan of Italy's Serie A. The games were played during the MLS season, the European off-season.
+The WSS was a round robin style competition between two MLS teams, D.C.
+United and Chicago Fire, as well as two European powerhouses, Chelsea of the English Premier League and AC Milan of Italy's Serie A. The games were played during the MLS season, which was also the European off-season.